Trolleybuses in Rosario

 The Rosario trolleybus system (Sistema de trolebuses de Rosario) is part of the public transport network in Rosario, the largest city in the province of Santa Fe, Argentina.

-Opened in 1959, the trolleybus system presently comprises two routes, designated as lines K and Q. The latter opened in 2017, using new vehicles, but did not require any new overhead wires.
+Opened in 1959, the trolleybus system presently comprises one route, designated as line K. A second route Q operated between 2017 and 2023 using new Trolza Megapolis trolleybuses with traction batteries, and thus did not require any new overhead wires.

 History

 Early years

 The Rosario system opened on 24 May 1959.
 It replaced the old Rosario electric tramway network, which had been in existence since 1910.
 Initially, the system was operated by 10 German-made MAN trolleybuses.
 They worked the first line G, which linked the Plaza Sarmiento with the intersection of Avenida San Martín and Saavedra, where there was a mini terminal for connections to the south.
 Over time, the line was extended to the intersection between Salta and Paraguay, then to Calle San Nicolás, and, two years later, to the Mariano Moreno bus station.

 In late 1959, 40 trolleybuses were acquired from the Italian Fiat - Alfa Romeo - CGE consortium.
 On 15 April 1960, line H was opened, with a route running from the Plaza Sarmiento to the city's northern boundary, with Granadero Baigorria.
 Between August and December 1961, brand new Fiat trolleybuses arrived in Rosario, allowing network expansion with the creation of new lines.
 To reinforce the line H service, line J was opened in September 1961, and linked Plaza Sarmiento with Plaza Alberdi.

 On 3 December 1961, line K began operating, from the corner of Necochea and Avenida Pellegrini to the corner of Mendoza and Nicaragua.
 Its fleet was composed entirely of Fiat units.

 As with line H, line K experienced strong demand, which led to the opening of line L on 8 January 1962.
 Line L connected Pellegrini and Necochea with Bv.
 Avellaneda and Mendoza.
 At the request of residents, it was extended in 1964 to the corner of Paraná and 9 de Julio, in front of the Rosario Oeste railway station of the Ferrocarril General Manuel Belgrano.

 In 1967, to optimize fleet utilization, lines G and J were merged, and line M opened to connect San Martín and Muñoz with the Santa Fe–Cafferata bus terminal.
 Following these changes, lines M, H and K were operating with 45 trolleybuses in total.